Summer camps for kids in Paris

 L’Ecole Koenig is a bilingual school located in the 15th arrondissement of Paris, with a special emphasis on music education.
 Its music conservatory offers classes and instrumental lessons to children, including those who do not attend Koenig.
 The school also organizes holiday camps focused on music exploration for all children.

-• Summer Musical & Arts and Crafts Camp for children aged 4 to 8
+• Timeless Classics Stories for children aged 3 to 8

-• Musical Comedy Camp for children aged 6 to 12
+• Modern Favourites Stories for children aged 3 to 8

 Where: 15th arrondissement, Paris